lvwf1/DVA_FinalProjectWeb/README.md

 ## b.
 Team Evaluation
 FinalProject_BackEnd
-1. Run Team_Evaluation.Rmd in RStudio
+1. Run Team_Evaluation.Rmd in RStudio to get the evaluation result as well as visualiztion

 ## c.
 Champion Evaluation
 FinalProject_BackEnd
-1. Run main_champion.py in Spyder
+1. Run main_champion.py in Spyder to get the prediction and validation result

 FinalProject_FrontEnd
-1. Run ChampionPrediction.html
+1. Run ChampionPrediction.html to see the champion prediction visualization